tiendatfw1118/mini-piano-learner/README.md

 1) Open the project in Unity 6000.1.8f (or newer LTS recommended).
 2) Use the scene builder or open the main scene created by `Assets/Editor/SpeedItUpSceneBuilderV21.cs`.
 3) In `Boot`:
-   - Select mini-game: Tempo Increasing or Background Stem.
+   - Select scene: SpeedItUp or PerformTheSong.
-   - Assign `backgroundStem` (AudioSource) for Performance Mode.
-   - Toggle `takeBpmFromRemoteConfig` as needed.
 4) Press Play.